UoY-RoboStar/SLEEC-TK/README.md

 Before performing any verification ensure that FDR4 is correctly installed and configured, and activated, as described above.
 In the sample project ALMI, a file named `verification.assertions` contains a collection of functional and sleec assertions.
 It can be loaded for edition by double-clicking on the file.

+If the tool cannot find FDR's path it will raise an error `Could not find refines`.
+In this case, configure its path manually by going to `Window` > `Preferences` > `RoboChart` > `Analysis` and locating FDR's installation folder, which will vary depending on your installation (eg. `/opt/fdr/bin`).

 To run the verifications from within the Eclipse environment, right-click on the file `verification.assertions` and select `RoboTool` > `CSP` > `Run...`.
 If FDR is correctly configured, the verification will be performed